 Authorized Access in 7pace Timetracker cloud (Azure DevOps Services)

-For authorized access to 7pace Timetracker’s API, we use a process based on OAuth 2.0 Authorization Framework.
 OAuth 2.0 supports the following grants (by grants, we mean ways of retrieving an access token):

 - Authorization Code Flow is the way that we initially obtain an access token.